IV of Spades: 2014–2017: Early years

-The group's second single, “Hey Barbara” was released on July 9, 2017 and followed up by their third single “Where Have You Been My Disco?”, released on December 9, 2017 via YouTube.
+The group's second single, “Hey Barbara” was released on July 9, 2017, and followed up by their third single “Where Have You Been My Disco?”, released on December 9, 2017.

-2018: Mundo, Rise in popularity and Unique's departure
+2018–2019: "Mundo", Unique's departure and ClapClapClap! studio album

 In 2018, the band released their fourth single called "Mundo".
-A video of their live performance on the song, which was uploaded on Metro Manila-based radio station Wish 107.5's YouTube channel, became the group's highest viewed single on YouTube with 137 million views as of November 2020.
+A video of their live performance on the song, which was uploaded on Metro Manila-based radio station Wish 107.5's YouTube channel, became the group's highest viewed single on YouTube with 176 million views as of September 2024.

-IV of Spades won the New Artist of the Year and the MYX Bandarito Performance of the Year and Nominated as Group the Year at the annual MYX Music Awards.
+IV of Spades won the New Artist of the Year, MYX Bandarito Performance of the Year, and nominated as Group of the Year at the annual MYX Music Awards.
 The band also won the Dreams Come True with Air Asia, the airline's search for the most promising acts in the region.
 The band performed with David Foster as part of their prize.
 They also won the Favorite New Group award at the 30th annual Awit Awards.

-On May 5, 2018, the band announced on their official social media accounts that lead vocalist Unique Salonga had left in order to pursue "personal endeavors".
+On May 5, 2018, the band announced on their official social media accounts that lead vocalist Unique Salonga had left in order to pursue personal endeavors.

 On July 12, 2018, the song "In My Prison" was released simultaneously on Spotify and YouTube.
 It is the band's first single after Salonga's departure, with Benitez taking over full-time as lead vocalist.
-They released their sixth single "Bata, Dahan-Dahan!" on September 14, 2018.
+They released their sixth single, "Bata, Dahan-Dahan!" on September 14, 2018.
 After they released their sixth single, they released another single "Sa Kahapon" and this time, with hip-hop artist and rapper Shanti Dope for Coke Studio Homecoming.

-In October 2018, IV of Spades was nominated for the Best Southeast Asia Act category in the 2018 MTV Europe Music Awards but lost to Joe Flizzow of Malaysian hip-hop group Too Phat.
+In October, IV of Spades was nominated for the Best Southeast Asia Act category in the 2018 MTV Europe Music Awards but lost to Joe Flizzow of Malaysian hip-hop group Too Phat.
 Within the same month, they returned to Wish 107.5 and collaborated with Moira dela Torre with a new song entitled "Huli Na Ba Ang Lahat".
 The song was first unveiled during a digital concert held on October 8, 2018.
 The show, staged by Acer Philippines in partnership with Wish 107.5, was part of the annually-held Acer Day celebration.